Evolution of the magnetic field in neutron stars: The problem of magnetic field evolution in the NS cores: General scheme of the solution

 \subsection{Our approximations and further simplifications}

 Assume that the star is nonrotating and spherically symmetric in the absence of the magnetic field.
 It is in hydrostatic, diffusion, and beta-equilibrium; all particle currents are absent.
 Then we slightly perturb the system by creating some small currents.
-They generate the magnetic field, which we, for simplicity, take \underline{axisymmetric}, ${\pmb B}={\pmb B}(r, \, \theta)$ (non-axisymmetric case is briefly analysed in Sec.\ \ref{perturb5b}).
+They generate the magnetic field, which we, for simplicity, take axisymmetric, ${\pmb B}={\pmb B}(r, \, \theta)$ (non-axisymmetric case is briefly analysed in Sec.\ \ref{perturb5b}). \footnote{We do not consider here the question of stability of such system with respect to spontaneous reconfiguration of the magnetic field on the Alfven timescale.
+The magnetic field configuration is assumed to be stable. }

 After perturbation is applied, the system starts to evolve to equilibrium through particle diffusion and beta-processes.
 This process is accompanied by the magnetic field dissipation.
 A typical timescale for reaching the equilibrium (i.e., the timescale of magnetic field decay) is very large (see below), so that the system evolves through a set of quasistationary states, which means that one can neglect time derivatives in Eqs.\ (\ref{main1}), (\ref{cont}), (\ref{33x}), (\ref{44x}) of the previous section [and, in addition, ignore the quadratically small velocity-dependent terms, in particular, the term depending on $U_i U_k$ in Eq.\ (\ref{44x})].
 We follow here the ideas of Ref.\ \cite{gr92}.